anna-sahradyan/userprofile/README.md

 ## ``Current...``

-## Open https://userprofile-3cd78.firebaseapp.com/to view it in the browser.
+## Open  https://userprofile-3cd78.firebaseapp.com/  to view it in the browser.